 Growing Our Economy

-Our global, regional and local economies are changing, and we need to invest in our workforce to adapt.
-We need to make sure our workforce has the skills needed to meet the demands of high-growth industries like renewable energies, high-end manufacturing, information technology and healthcare.
-We also need to eliminate overly burdensome regulations put in place by Ohio politicians that are preventing wind companies from bringing jobs to Ohio.
-We have a tremendous opportunity here in the 37th District to invest in our future and provide good-paying jobs for many years to come.
+Our global, regional, and local economies are changing, and we need to invest in our workforce to adapt.
+We need to make sure our workforce has the necessary skills to meet the demands of high-growth industries like renewable energies, manufacturing, information technology, and healthcare.
+We must also eliminate overly burdensome regulations that are discouraging the wind energy industry from bringing jobs to Ohio.
+I am proud of my work to bolster job creation in the renewable energy and automotive sectors by co-authoring HB 202 - a bill that will establish the Electric Vehicle Infrastructure Committee and use Volkswagen’s payout to Ohio to help create infrastructure chargers.
+This work will incentivize electric vehicle companies to scale up in Ohio.
+We have a tremendous opportunity to invest in our future and provide secure, high-paying jobs for many years to come.

 Restoring Local Control